 - Google Custom Search – Set up your own niche search engine on your site or blog.

 - WordPress – My recommendation for a blog CMS platform.
 Our custompublishers.com blog uses WordPress.
-I also recommend using this CMS for any small-business website (also courtesy Tina Bentley).
+I also recommend using this CMS for any small-business website (also courtesy of Tina Bentley).

 - TypePad – Set up and blog in just a few minutes.
 This blog uses TypePad (also courtesy of Britton Manasco).